hyperledger-labs/splice/network-health/NETWORK_HEALTH.md

 4. Mediators (f+1 need to work for all transactions)
 3. Participants (2f+1 need to work for any transaction with the DSO as a confirmer)
 5. SV apps (2f+1 need to work for rounds to advance, however transactions even with DSO confirmer can go through without SV apps functioning)
-6. Scan (f+1 need to work for each validator to be able to read data through explicit disclosure and perform coin operations)
+6. Scan (f+1 need to work for each validator to be able to read data through explicit disclosure and perform amulet operations)

 ## Alerting